harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Upgrade Modules
 #tip
 Upgrade your modules to the latest version that supports Nuxt 2.
 This will make the upgrade process easier.

+Be careful not to upgrade modules which may only support Nuxt 3 in future versions.
 ::

 ::checkbox